NgModules help organize an application into cohesive blocks of functionality.

-HeroComponentcould be imported from another app module (so we can't declare it) and re-exported by this module.
+HeroComponentcould be imported from another app module (so you can't declare it) and re-exported by this module.

-HeroComponentcould be exported for inclusion in an external component's template and also dynamically loaded in a pop-up dialog.
+HeroComponentcould be exported for inclusion in an external component's template as well as dynamically loaded in a pop-up dialog.

 What does "Can't bind to 'x' since it isn't a known property of 'y'" mean?

-This error usually means either that you neglected to declare the directive "x" or you haven't imported the module to which "x" belongs.
+This error usually means that you haven't declared the directive "x" or haven't imported the module to which "x" belongs.

 For example, if "x" is